11609/Angry-notifier/README.md

 ## Trello setup

-You need to have a Trello Board named "TODO"
+You need to have a Trello Board named "TODO".

 Inside it, there should be 4 Lists:

     IMPORTANT & URGENT